-Roofing lingo changes FAST.
+Roofing has its own language, and roofing lingo changes FAST.
 New roofing terms pop up all the time.
 Some roofing definitions (and acronyms) are very technical.
 And the stuff roofers say can sound crazy if you’re not in the know.

 That’s where this roofing glossary comes in.
-We’ve listed the most common roofing terms and definitions used on job sites so you never have to feel like you’re out of the loop.
-Our list breaks down popular roofing materials, install techniques, roof designs, and more.
+We’ve listed the most common roofing terms and definitions used on job sites, so you never have to feel like you’re out of the loop.
+Our list breaks down everything from basic roofing concepts to standard materials, commercial work, install techniques, roof designs, insurance terms, roof coating types, and more.

-Save this page now so you don’t need to go hunting for roof terms later.
+Save this page now so you don’t need to hunt for roof terms later.
 Let’s talk shop.

 Roofing Terms and Definitions, A-Z